matthewlong29/PareAndFlourish_Site/_posts/2017-07-23-psa-ladies-dont-is-better-than-perfect.md

 image:
   teaser: doneNotPerfect.jpg
   feature: doneNotPerfect.jpg
-  alt: "PSA: Ladies, Done is Better than Perfect"

 tags: the confidence code, katty kay, perfection in the workplace, why done is better than perfect

-comments: true
 ---

 This article was inspired by our recent reading of <a href="http://amzn.to/2sYK04A" target="_blank">“The Confidence Code” by Katty Kay</a>.
 Kay’s book is a must read for anyone interested in learning more about the confidence gap between men and women, what causes it, and what we can do to close it.